 |The Advisory Committee meets with the student when needed.
 After a meeting, a brief written summary is distributed to the Committee, the student, and the DGS.||X||X||X|

 Note: Departmental deadlines are flexible upon agreement of the DGS and/or the Advisory Committee.
-Graduate School deadlines are rigid, especially the "2- months" deadline above.
+Graduate School deadlines are rigid, especially the Committee Approval submission and the completion and passing of the Preliminary Exam by the end of the sixth semester.